Project

 Actions #1

-Updated by Stenzek about 6 years ago
+Updated by Stenzek over 6 years ago

 • Subject changed from StreamBuffer is a disaster! to Mesa/radeonsi hangs during glClientWaitSync()